fwong03/celery/docs/userguide/tasks.rst

 .. note::

     The :meth:`Task.retry() <@Task.retry>` call will raise an exception so any code after the retry won't be reached.
-This is the :exc:`~@Retry` exception, it isn't handled as an error but rather as a semi-predicate to signify to the worker that the task is to be retried, so that it can store the correct state when a result backend is enabled.
+This is because the :exc:`~@Retry` exception isn't handled as an error but rather as a semi-predicate to signify to the worker that the task is to be retried, so that it can store the correct state when a result backend is enabled.